C. Venkata S. Ram: Personal life

 Ram is married to Ashalata.
 They have two daughters and four grandchildren.
 Two of them are twins.

 Awards

 Received several awards including “PADMASHRI” from the government of India, the outstanding alumnus award from Osmania Medical College graduates’ alumni association.
 He was given the outstanding doctor award by the AP hospitals/nursing homes association and Telangana hospitals/nursing homes association.
 On the doctors’ day (2015), he was bestowed the best doctor award by the University of Hyderabad.
 Received numerous recognitions from the Cardiological Society of India, Indian Society of Hypertension, and Association of Physicians of India.

 In U.S., he was given the awards (best clinician teacher) by the St.Paul University hospital, Dallas, Texas.
-American Society of Hypertension bestowed on him Life Time Achievement award (The Moser award).
+American Society of Hypertension bestowed on him Life-time achievement award (The Moser award), Presidential Life-time achievement award from the World Hypertension League 2025.